joseeden/joeden/docs/005-Cybersecurity/010-Digital-Forensics/010-Data-Collection.md

 - Hashes remain consistent over time if the file is unchanged.
 - Even minor alterations to a file will result in a completely different hash value.

 Hash values computed at the time of evidence collection can be recomputed during analysis to confirm consistency.
 This allows analysts to verify the integrity of evidence.

+For more information, please see [Hashing](/docs/005-Cybersecurity/004-Cryptography/012-Hashing.md#)

 ## Order of Volatility